SvenGroot/Ookii.CommandLine/docs/Migrating.md

 # Migrating from Ookii.CommandLine 2.x

-Ookii.CommandLine 3.0 has a number of breaking changes from version 2.4 and before.
-Here's what you need to know to migrate your code to the new version.
+Ookii.CommandLine 3.0 has a number of breaking changes from version 2.4 and earlier versions.
+This article explains what you need to know to migrate your code to the new version.

 Although there are quite a few changes, it's likely your application will not require many modifications unless you used subcommands or heavily customized the usage help format.